Sacred-Sticks/GMTK2022Jam/GMTK Game Jam 2022/Assets/README.txt

 Have a look at the EnemyTesting scene, I quickly whipped up a robot enemy friday night, no need for arms to hold a blaster for it either, it's just got laser eyes (I am not an animator).
 Let me know what you think.
 I can make a few different colors of it to have different types of enemies.
+Nvm i already went ahead and exported a second color.
+Don't know what to do with it, but we got two now.